-1st/2nd Order Change: In Spiral Dynamics 1st Order Change involves modifications to the existing way of thinking without any fundamental change in motivation – ie: still within the existing vMEME Stack.
+1st/2nd Order Change: in the Graves Model – and its Spiral Dynamics ‘build’ (Don Beck & Chris Cowan, 1996) – 1st Order Change involves modifications to the existing way of thinking without any fundamental change in motivation – ie: still within the existingvMEME Stack.
 2nd Order Change involves shifts in motivation and significant changes in the vMEME Stack.
 2nd Order Change is described as ‘Evolution’ when there is a relatively orderly shift in thinking, with insight into how the new way of thinking should be.
 When there is initial blockage to change and then sudden eruption into the new way of thinking, this is termed ‘Revolution’.
 In the case of 2 or more new vMEMES being accessed more or less instantly, the term ‘Quantum Leap’ is applied.
-See also Bateson Learning Levels.
+See also Bateson Learning Levels and The Process of Change.

 1st/2nd Tier: Clare W Graves (1970, 1971/2002, 1978/2005) perceived that the first 6 levels of his model had a quality of subsistence to them whereas the 7th and 8th were substantially different, having a quality of being, and thus represented a second tier of motivational systems.
 (These two different qualities reflected the work of Abraham Maslow (1943, 1970) on ‘deficiency needs’ and ‘being needs’.)